alex3dd/python-cmdwrapper/README.md

 Wrap any Linux command and use it as a Python method.
+This library can be useful for DevOps/Linux engineers.

 [![Build Status](https://travis-ci.org/Asher256/python-cmdwrapper.svg?branch=master)](https://travis-ci.org/Asher256/python-cmdwrapper)